aleysary/LocalChatUDP/README.md

 # LocalChatUDP

-"local chat" program that can chat directly with a nearby user and implement it in a Windows, Linux, or Android application program.
+"local chat" program that can chat directly with a nearby user.
 The "local chat" program is implemented using a client/Server model based on UDP (User Datagram Protocol).

 The chat is performed between a client and a server.